emcuttsy/personal-website/content/posts/2020-08-19-review-mitx-6001-x-introduction-to-computer-science-and-programming-using-python.en.md

 Personally, I didn't find the course absurdly hard.
 I spent about 3.5 hours a week on the class—1.5 hours going through the lectures and finger exercises (many thanks to whoever put a 1.25 speed button on the videos) and about 2 hours on the problem sets.
 I didn't have any problems with the exams, and didn't need to study or review outside of watching the video lectures to keep up.

-However, when I read through the forums I saw that many of my classmates were spending over 10 hours on problem sets each week.
+However, when I read through the forums I saw that some of my classmates were spending over 10 hours on problem sets each week.

-*Do these people just not know about Stack Overflow?*

-Facetiousness aside, 6.00.1x is definitely not a casual course.
-Be prepared for a quick pace and beefy problem sets due each week.

-This isn't to say that the course is too hard for a beginner.
-Depending on your background, it might not be difficult at all.

 I definitely had some advantages that made things easier for me.
 While I'm not a programmer by any means, I do have some limited experience writing code.

-And coming out of Caltech, I'm used to zippy classes.
+Also, hanging around computer nerds at Caltech meant that I already got the "just Stack Overflow everything" lecture, which, for an intro class like this, really does ssolve most problems.

 {{< admonition type=question title="Is 6.00.1x a good choice for absolute beginners?" open=false >}}